Elon Musk apologizes to cave rescuer for 'pedo' tweet

 Elon Musk has apologized for calling one of the men involved in the Thai cave rescue mission a "pedo," or pedophile.

-The Telsa (TSLA) CEO has faced an intense backlash over the unfounded claim against Vernon Unsworth, an expert caver who participated in the rescue mission that saved 12 boys and their soccer coach from a flooded cave in Thailand.
+The Tesla (TSLA) CEO has faced an intense backlash over the unfounded claim against Vernon Unsworth, an expert caver who participated in the rescue mission that saved 12 boys and their soccer coach from a flooded cave in Thailand.

 Musk expressed remorse on Twitter.